 Silver is a soft, white metal valued for its beauty and versatility.
 925 Sterling Silver is an alloy made of 92.5% pure silver and 7.5% copper.
 It’s perfect for jewellery as it preserves the colour, lustre and mass of pure silver while significantly improving the metal’s durability, meaning your favourite pieces last longer.

 The oldest metal known to mankind, gold is the perfect material for almost any design with its natural brilliance, beautiful lustre and resistance to tarnish.
-Starting with our 9ct Gold Stacking Ring, we are working on plans to build out our fine collection with pieces made from 100% recycled gold which has none of the associated human or environmental problems that can sometimes be associated with mining.
+All pieces in our Fine Collection are made from 100% recycled gold which has none of the associated human or environmental problems that can sometimes be associated with mining.

 It sounds fancy and it is fancy (it’s pronounced ‘ver-may’); but what does it mean, and how is it different to ‘gold plated’?
 While it’s not a commonly known phrase, you should learn to love Gold Vermeil.
 To be classed as such, the piece must have a base of sterling silver, and the thickness of the gold must be a minimum of 2.5 microns.
 The plating process is different too – Gold Vermeil is plated with a process known as ‘electrolysis’, making the jewellery very durable.
 We offer 18ct and 24ct Gold and Rose Gold Vermeil jewellery.